 Higher numbers indicate a faster growing cancer that is more likely to spread.

-Currently the lowest score assigned to a tumor is grade 6.
-Scores below a 6 show normal to near normal cells.
+Currently the lowest score assigned to a tumor is grade 3.
+Grades below 3 show normal to near normal cells.
 Most cancers have a Gleason score (the sum of the two most common grades) between 6 (Gleason scores of 3+3) and 7 (Gleason scores of 3+4 or 4+3).

 Gleason Grading System